capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

   *best-practice* way of speedily deploying from your respective choice of source control.
-* **`HOSTFILTER` ,`ROLEFILTER` and friends** These have gone away because we always felt they were indemic of a bad design desision about using Environmental Variables.
-These will be coming back as flags passed to `cap` on the CLI, and options that can be set on the Capistrano::Application Ruby class.
+* **`HOSTFILTER` ,`ROLEFILTER` and friends** These have gone away because we always felt they were endemic of a bad design decision about using Environmental Variables.
+These will be coming back as flags passed to `cap` on the CLI, and options that can be set on the `Capistrano::Application` Ruby class.
-* **Shell** The shell has been removed temporarily pending a neater implementation, we've got something that we are playing with internally, but it needs better readline support, and some more controls around what to do when things go badly on some servers, but not others.
+* **Shell** The shell has been removed temporarily pending a neater implementation, we've got something that we are playing with internally, but it needs better `readline` support, and some more controls around what to do when things go badly on some servers, but not others.
 * **Cold Deploy** The `cap deploy:cold` is a really old legacy component, orignally from the days of the `script/spinner` where deploying cold